SmingHub/Sming/Sming/Arch/Rp2040/README.rst

    Deep sleep / suspend / power-saving
 Dual-core support
    RP2040 is a dual-core processor!
-Networking
-   Applications must currently be built with :envvar:`DISABLE_NETWORK` =1.
-   RP2040 doesn't have WiFi but a network stack via ethernet adapter would be useful.
-   USB offers the possibility of CDMA networking for mobile applications.
 PIO (Programmable I/O)
    A killer feature for the RP2040.
    Uses range from simple glue logic to I2S, etc.